alexey-ernest/awesome-logger/README.md

 * Notifications topic for queuing pattern-match notifications for sending. `Monitor Service` emits these messages and `Notification Service` handles them.
 * Errors topic for emitting messages about errors occured in the system. `Error-Handling Service` then logs them to Windows Event Log.
 * Subscriptions topic for sending messages about subscription updates. `Subscriptions API` track changes and emits messages. `Monitor Services` handles these messages only if machine names of the subscription and client machine match.

+### Client Machine
+Machine with installed `Monitor Service`

+### SendGrid
+Third-party cloud email service.
+Can be easily replaced with outher one.

 ## Requirements